 The perception of Lindros is a trickier one.
 The skeleton of the 1991 entry draft has followed him throughout his whole career, more often than not in unfair fashion.
 He has in fact, through miserably bad advice, created for himself a sullen and maligned persona he has never been able to shake.
 He has the world's most idiotic hockey parents to blame for his bad public perception.

-Considering how the entire Lindros / Nordiques fiasco evolved and tainted him 16 years ago, it is imperceivable even at this late stage that the province of Quebec forgives him.
+Considering how the entire Lindros / Nordiques fiasco evolved and tainted him 16 years ago, it is inconceivable even at this late stage that the province of Quebec forgives him.
 It will be the opinion of many that being willing to play in Montreal in 2007 does not absolve him of his crimes of yore.

 (Just for the record, I never blamed Lindros for turning his nose up at the greasy Nordiques and their unscrupulous owner Marcel Aubut.
-I've never seen a team conspire so blatanly to finish in last place in order to draft first three years running.
+I've never seen a team conspire so blatantly to finish in last place in order to draft first three years running.
 I've also never witnessed a team negotiate with a player in such bad faith.
 The Lindros clan, weasels one and all as well, were onto the Nordiques motives from the outset.
 The Nords did all they could to slander the player and family once it was seen that they wouldn't play nice.
 The coup de grace was hurling out the despised language card to paint them racially and make them hated.
 There were no headlines when Lindros unequivocally stated that he would play for the Habs in a second.
-It's doubtful anyone recalls the words, the story was burried so well amidst hated words.
+It's doubtful anyone recalls the words, the story was buried so well amidst hated words.
 Lindros was not the lone villain in entire escapade - to say the least.
 I feel on the verge of an entirely different post here - suffice to say that Lindros is hardly the devil he has been made out to be.)

 Cross out perception and use 3 lines!